Zeyu-Li/Unity-Tutorial-2D/README.md

   #### GitHub

-Otherwise if you are a masochistic and decide to GitHub, here are some general practices:
+Otherwise if you decide to GitHub, here are some general practices:

   1. Everyone should work on there own branches and work on there own scenes working towards **Prefabs** (ie one person on movement, one on moving platforms, etc.)
   2. Optionally, have one person on the master (final) level to peace it together